 Of course, you could organize this with a shared folder and perhaps a spreadsheet, but using a system like Kapost, where someone bulk uploads all your content for you, is easier.
-I’m really not sorry for the shameless plug; the power of the bulk upload is huge, especially for the enterprise.
+I’m really not sorry for the shameless plug; the power of the bulk upload is enormous, especially for the enterprise.
 It can save you dividends in avoiding the cost of an agency.
 Additionally, agencies are often a band-aid solution to a blanket problem of content governance.
 They don’t know you or your brand.
 Small teams, however, should be able to manage this more easily through a manual upload process.

 Benefit: Centralizing your content provides an index of what exists and creates a single-source of truth, which is essential for creating a streamlined customer experience.
-Additionally, your team, which may include many new members, will build an understanding of your historical content, something that would be lost on an agency.
+Additionally, your team, which may include many new members, will build an understanding of your historical content, something that would be lost in an agency.

 2. Determine Brand Guidelines

 Once your content is centralized, you can build a brand style guide.
-Based on the acquisition, this may require some major overhauls, or only a light refresh of existing branding.
+Based on the acquisition, this may require some major overhauls or only a light refresh of existing branding.
 Either way, this requires strict approval from key stakeholders on the executive team—in writing.
 Although this won’t ensure there won’t be a rebrand in the future, executive approval supports brand alignment and compliance.

 From here, document your brand guidelines.
-I would recommend including an editorial style guide (we have a template for that), basic visual style guide for logo and text, and a presentation template.
+I would recommend including an editorial style guide (we have a template for that), primary visual style guide for logo and text, and a presentation template.
 The presentation template seems like an afterthought; however, a unified presentation, either through Google Slides or PowerPoint, is a powerful unifier for the company.

 Benefit: Brand guidelines support alignment and help eliminate never ending updates.
 Documentation is a powerful tool for the enterprise, no matter how tedious.
 It provides standards without incessant meetings, where the editorial team has to beat sales with a stick about off-brand content used in outbound emails.
-While it doesn’t eliminate the need for Q&A, it certainly makes the process far easier, and often more effective.
+While it doesn’t eliminate the need for Q&A, it certainly makes the process far easier, and often more useful.